arximboldi/lager/doc/modularity.rst

 .. tip:: In this implementation we always return an effect type,
-         regardless of whether the underlying reducer uses effects at all.
-It is possible however to avoid that, by using the :cpp:class:`lager::has_effect` metafunction in the function
+         regardless of whether the underlying reducer uses effects at all---if it doesn't, it will unconditionally be a ``lager::noop``.
+It is possible however to avoid that, by using the :cpp:class:`lager::has_effect` metafunction to only
-         signature.
+         return an effect if needed.

 .. _enhancer: